Human Rights Watch: Israeli war crimes apparent in Gaza war

 The report, however, focused on Israeli actions during the fighting, and the group said it would issue a separate report on the actions of Hamas and other Palestinian militant groups in August.

-There was no immediate reaction to the report by the Israeli military, which has repeatedly said its attacks were aimed at military targets in Gaza.
-It says it takes numerous precautions to avoid harming civilians and blames Hamas for civilian casualties by launching rocket attacks and other military operations inside residential areas.
+In a statement, the Israeli army said its attacks were aimed at military targets and that it took numerous precautions to avoid harming civilians.
+It said Hamas is responsible for civilian casualties because it launches attacks from residential areas.

+“While the terror organizations in the Gaza Strip deliberately embed their military assets in densely populated civilian areas, the IDF takes every feasible measure to minimize, as much as possible, the harm to civilians and civilian property,” it said.

 The war erupted on May 10 after Hamas fired a barrage of rockets toward Jerusalem in support of Palestinian protests against Israel’s heavy-handed policing of the Al-Aqsa Mosque compound, built on a contested site sacred to Jews and Muslims, and the threatened eviction of dozens of Palestinian families by Jewish settlers in a nearby neighborhood.
-In all, Hamas fired over 4,000 rockets and mortars toward Israel, while Israel has said it struck over 1,000 targets linked to Gaza militants.
+Israel has said it struck over 1,000 targets during the fighting.

 In all, some 254 people were killed in Gaza, including at least 67 children and 39 women, according to the Gaza Health Ministry.
 Hamas has acknowledged the deaths of 80 militants, while Israel has claimed the number is much higher.
 Twelve civilians, including two children, were killed in Israel, along with one soldier.